Development of Overwatch: Concept

-With core ideas down, the remaining Titan team began putting these together as a prototype to present to management.
+With core ideas down, the remaining Titan team began putting these together as a prototype to present to management under the codename Prometheus, according to Aaron Keller.
 They took the classes they had made for Titan and remade these as Heroes, giving them core abilities from the Titan skill set they believed worked best together, and developing backstory and personality for the heroes.
 Existing art assets from Titan for the various player avatars were also reused and refined to create the appearance of the heroes.
 The initial gameplay used maps they had developed for Titan along with Tracer, one of the reworked Titan heroes; at that point, they had not included any animations so Tracer would fire by shooting lasers out of her eyes.
 The prototype proved successful within Blizzard, and the team was given the greenlight to proceed.
+Keller said that when they showed the image of the heroes that they had redesigned for Prometheus to management at an October 2013 pitch meeting, that was "the moment where the room transformed from doubtful to excited about what this game could be."
 Overwatch became Blizzard's second attempt at launching a new franchise since StarCraft in 1998.
 Some of the additional heroes came from the classes they created for the Crossroads concept as well as the Starcraft tie-in that they brainstormed prior to settling on Overwatch.